5 Ways You Can Support The Asian Community & Combat AAPI Hate

 There are many resources highlighting AAPI businesses you can support.
-Like this "60+ South Asian-Owned Small Businesses", "30+ Asian-American-Owned Businesses You Can Support Right Now", and "Asian-Owned Small Businesses Need Your Help More Than Ever — Here Are 11 You Can Support Right Now".
+We highly recommend checking out these sustainable Asian-Women-owned brands!
+Or check out other resources like this "60+ South Asian-Owned Small Businesses", "30+ Asian-American-Owned Businesses You Can Support Right Now", and "Asian-Owned Small Businesses Need Your Help More Than Ever — Here Are 11 You Can Support Right Now".

 Furthermore, support your local Asian small-business owners.
 Showing your support can be as simple as ordering from your local Asian food restaurant!